You may be able to find the answer to your question below:

 Who in my organisation should use the site?

 The Capacity for Conservation website is designed to be applicable for any individual at any level of their career.
-We recommend that you invite as many staff as possible to use the site in order to get a broader picture of your organisations strength’s and areas of improvement.
+We recommend that you invite as many staff as possible to use the site in order to get a broader picture of your organisation’s strengths and areas for improvement.
 We recommend that you involve the relevant stakeholders for each of the areas you are looking at developing.
 For example, if you would like to review internal finance management, it may be useful to include the Director, the Finance Manager, an administrator who supports finance, and also a budget-holder and a fundraiser.

 How do I invite people in my organisation to the site?